 We are presently working with Watlington Climate Action Group (WCAG) and others to create a Green Plan for Watlington to fight climate change and encourage biodiversity.
 Visit https://www.watlingtonclimateaction.org.uk/green-plans for more information.

-Membership of the group is open to all, and costs £7.50 per year for an adult, £14.00 for a couple, and £2.50 for a child, for which you get a monthly newsletter, plus free admission to all our events.
-To join, come along to one of our meetings, look out for a membership leaflet at local venues, or contact us via this website.
-Many of our activities are also open to non-members.
+Membership is open to all and costs £8.50 per year for an adult and £3.00 for a child for which you get regular newsletters plus free admission to our events.
+To join, download an application form from this site, come to one of our meetings, pick up a membership leaflet at local venues, or email us.
+Most of our activities are also open to non-members.

 Join us and get involved in your local environment.